hraban/opus/README.md

 brew install pkg-config opus opusfile
 ```

-### Build Tags
+### Building Without `libopusfile`

-This package can be built without depending on libopusfile by using the build tag
+This package can be built without `libopusfile` by using the build tag `nolibopusfile`.
-`nolibopusfile`.
-This enables statically-linked binaries with no external
+This enables the compilation of statically-linked binaries with no external
 dependencies on operating systems without a static `libopusfile`, such as
 [Alpine Linux](https://pkgs.alpinelinux.org/contents?branch=edge&name=opusfile-dev&arch=x86_64&repo=main).

+**Note:** this will disable all file and `Stream` APIs.

 To enable this feature, add `-tags nolibopusfile` to your `go build` or `go test` commands: